sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : When a statement is used to provide content to a SACM domain, it is a top-level subject that bundles Content Elements into one subject and includes  metadata about the data origin.

 Subject:

+: A semantic composite information element pertaining to a system entity that is a target endpoint.

-: A composite information element.
-Like Attributes, subjects have a name and are composed of attributes and/or other subjects.
+: Like Attributes, subjects have a name and are composed of attributes and/or other subjects.
 Every IE that is part of a subject can have a quantitiy associated with it (e.g. zero-one, none-unbounded).
 The content IE of a subject can be an unordered or an ordered list.

-: In contrast to the definitions of subject provided by {{RFC4949}}, a subject in the scope of SACM is neither "a system entity that causes information to flow among objects or changes the system state" nor "a name of a system entity that is bound to the data items in a digital certificate".
+: In contrast to the definitions of subject provided by [RFC4949], a subject in the scope of SACM is neither "a system entity that causes information to flow among objects or changes the system state" nor "a name of a system entity that is bound to the data items in a digital certificate".

 : In the context of SACM, a subject is a semantic composite of information elements about a system entity that is a target endpoint.
-Every acquirable subject---as defined in the scope of SACM---about a target endpoint represents and therefore identifies every subject---as defined by {{RFC4949}}---that is a component of that target endpoint.
+Every acquirable subject--as defined in the scope of SACM--about a target endpoint represents and therefore identifies every subject--as defined by [RFC4949]--that is a component of that target endpoint.
 The semantic difference between both definitions can be subtle in practice and is in consequence important to highlight.

 Supplicant:

-: A SACM component seeking to be authenticated via the control plane for the purpose of participating in a SACM domain.
+: A  component seeking to be authenticated via the control plane for the purpose of participating in a SACM domain.

 System Resource:

-: Defined in {{RFC4949}} as "data contained in an information system; or a service provided by a system; or a system capacity, such as processing power or communication bandwidth; or an item of system equipment (i.e., hardware, firmware, software, or documentation); or a facility that houses system operations and equipment.
+: Defined in {{RFC4949}} as "data contained in an information system; or a service provided by a system; or a system capacity, such as processing power or communication bandwidth; or an item of system equipment (i.e., hardware, firmware, software, or documentation); or a facility that houses system operations and equipment."

 Target Endpoint:

-: A target endpoint is an "endpoint under assessment" (even if it is not actively under assessment at all times) or "endpoint of interest".
-Every endpoint that is not specifically designated as an excluded endpoint is a target endpoint.
+: Is an endpoint that is under assessment at some point in, or region of, time.

+: Every endpoint that is not specifically designated as an excluded endpoint is a target endpoint.
 A target endpoint is not part of a SACM domain unless it contains a SACM component (e.g. a SACM component that publishes collection results coming from an internal collector).

 : A target endpoint is similar to a device that is a Target of Evaluation (TOE) as defined in Common Criteria and as referenced by {{RFC4949}.

-: In respect to {{RFC4949}} a target endpoint is an information system and therefore a composite that is a system entity composed of system components or system entities, respectively.

 Target Endpoint Characterization Record:

-: A set of endpoint attributes about a target endpoint that was encountered in a SACM domain, which are associated with a target endpoint by being included in the corresponding record.
-A characterization record is intended to be a representation of an endpoint.
+: A set of endpoint attributes about a target endpoint that was encountered in a SACM domain, which are associated with that target endpoint as a result of a Target Endpoint Characterization Task.

+: A characterization record is intended to be a representation of an endpoint.
 It cannot be assured that a record distinctly represents a single target endpoint unless a set of one or more endpoint attributes that compose a unique set of identifying endpoint attributes are included in the record.
 Otherwise, the set of identifying attributes included in a record can match more than one target endpoints, which are - in consequence - indistinguishable to a SACM domain until more qualifying endpoint attributes can be acquired and added to the record.
 A characterization record is maintained over time in order to assert that acquired endpoint attributes are either about an endpoint that was encountered before or an endpoint that has not been encountered before in a SACM domain.
 A characterization record can include, for example, acquired configuration, state or observed behavior of a specific target endpoint.
 Multiple and even conflicting instances of this information can be included in a characterization record by using timestamps and/or data origins to differentiate them.
 The endpoint attributes included in a characterization record can be used to re-identify a distinct target endpoint over time.
 Classes or profiles can be associated with a characterization record via the Classification Task in order to guide collection, evaluation or remediation tasks.

 Target Endpoint Characterization Task: